www-oto-dev/webdev-sdk/README.md

 Service: [Layouts](framework/python/documentation/services/LayoutsService.md) | Model: [Layout](framework/python/documentation/models/Layout.md)

-Setting a layout for the default page (if parameter 'name' is '') in a simplified way by using only section names (engine will go throw the 'values' list and will try to build proper sections):
+Setting a layout for the default page (if parameter 'name' is '') in a simplified way by using only section names (engine will go through the 'values' list and will try to build proper sections):
 ```
-oto.layouts.set('', '["main", "advantages", "about", "action"]')
+oto.layouts.set('', '["main", "advantages", "about", "action"]') # New layout (using latest 'values')
 ```